 • Films submitted in previous years will not be accepted for submission.

 • The programmers at RiverRun actively pursue the best in American independent and world cinema for the annual Festival.
 Films that have been released on video or DVD, have been widely screened on television or cable, or have been released theatrically preclude the Festival from accepting those films for competition.
-Exceptions are sometimes made for such films to be programmed at the Festival out of competition but are determined on a case by case basis.
+Exceptions are sometimes made for such films to be programmed at the Festival in non-competitive sections but are determined on a case by case basis.

-• Films previously screened publicly in North Carolina will not be eligible for competition, but may be included in special non-competitive screening categories.
+• Films previously screened publicly in North Carolina will not be eligible for competition, but could be included in special non-competitive sections.